Tuesdays through Fridays 9 am - 4 pm

 Omaha Children’s Museum extended membership expiration dates to compensate for the time we’ve been closed in 2020.
 This applies to memberships active during or purchased during the closure.Become a Member Today!

 We’re all in this together.

-In response to coronavirus and in adherence to city, state and federal guidelines, the following are the general principles guiding the plan for the phased reopening of Omaha Children’s Museum to the public.
+In response to coronavirus and in adherence to city, state and federal guidelines, the following are the general principles guiding Omaha Children’s Museum operations.